dxvxd/Ghiblie-movies/README.md

 app `catalog`.

-Urls for external API are stored in database (Django app `data_fetcher`) so application can track the changes of collected data.
-First response from external API is hashed (with md5) and hash signature is stored for comparing with later responses.
+Urls for external API are stored in database (Django app `data_fetcher`) so application can track changes of collected data.
+First response from external API is hashed (with md5) and hash signature is stored for comparison with later responses.
 If later responses are not diferent (have same hash signature) application will not process fetched data.